openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    [[ To be removed from the final specification ]]

+   -19

+   * added an option to return credential_identifier in Token Request authorization_details parameter that can be used to identify credentials with the same metadata but different claimset/claim values and/or simplify the credential request even when only one credential is being issued.

    -14

    * renamed proof to key proof and added key proof replay security considerations